framely/community/docs/guide/pingpong.md

 Framely provides different applications.
 For now we will select Default application, for Omnichannel and Multichannel apps, check out our [pricing plans](/pricing)

-> Provide info on mltichannel and multichannel
+> Provide info on omnichannel and multichannel

 ![input1](/images/guide/platform/input3.png)